Founder

 The B-Side

-He lives in Connecticut with his wife Samantha, a fashion designer and director whose work sits at the intersection of rigor and beauty.
-Their daughter Cru, named after a character in RAD, an 80s BMX cult film, is the center of everything.
-There is a miniature Schnauzer named Witty who has opinions.
+He lives in Connecticut with his wife Samantha, a fashion designer and director whose work sits where rigor meets beauty.
+Their daughter Cru, named for a character in RAD, the 80s BMX cult film, is the center of everything.
+A miniature Schnauzer named Witty has opinions, and shares them.

-The household runs on craft and stubbornness.
+The household runs on craft and stubbornness, creativity, imagination and adventure.
 So does the company.